errchh/DynPrompt-1a/README.md

 ## About the Project

-This project demonstrate my understanding of prompt engineering of gen AI and coding in Python using gen AI.
+This project demonstrates my understanding of prompt engineering and coding in Python using gen AI.

-It is a tool for automating repeatitive tasks -- minimising time spend non-value adding processes, increasing work efficiency.
+It is a tool for automating repeatitive tasks -- minimising time spend on non-value adding processes, increasing work efficiency.

 This is a project after my completion of the ``AI Python course`` and the ``Prompt Engineering with Llama course`` from ``deeplearning.ai``.

 ## Technical Details

-* Python version: 3.11
+- Python version: 3.11
-* Libraries used: ollama-python
+- Libraries used: ollama-python
-* Dependencies required: pandas
+- Dependencies required: pandas

 ## Installation and Usage